jayrulez/prototypes/repeater/README.md

 // ...
 ```

 Then after test page loaded, user events will be automatically recorded.
-To save a event log, open Chrome console and type `copyLog()`, paste it anywhere you like.
+To save a event log, open Chrome console and type `copyLog()`, then you can paste the result as JSON format.

 > Chrome extension WIP.